-The island is small and has only a few villages - Folegandros or Chora (the main village), Karavostasis (the island`s port), the old village of Ano Meria and the beach resort of Angali.
-There is regular bus service from the port to the other settlements on the island, as well as cars and bikes to rent.
-Chora center is closed for cars and it is a nice place for a walk.
-The hotels, guesthouses and restaurants are concentrated in Karavostasis but in Chora there are very authentic small cafes and taverns.
+The island is small and has only a few villages - Folegandros Chora (the main village), Karavostasis (the island`s port), the old village of Ano Meria and the beach resort of Agkali.
+There is regular bus service from the port to the other settlements of the island, as well as cars and bikes to rent.
+Wherever you stay on the island, you will be within short drive from any beach.